fretbuzz/mimir_snakemake_t2/new_README.md

 experimental_apparatus component, though it should be eventually.

 #### Reproducing Graphs from Paper <a name = "repro"></a>
-[TODO: explain how to reproduce the results from the paper  just say how to use the scripts + where to find graphs + give hardware specs\]

 Reproducing the paper's results consists of two parts: